• About

 Independent candidate

-You lodge your own nomination and must meet all individual requirements, including providing nominators.
+You lodge your own nomination and must meet all requirements that apply to individual candidates, including providing nominators.

 Party-endorsed candidate

-Your party’s registered officer lodges the nomination on your behalf.
+Your nomination is made by your political party's registered officer on your behalf.

 Independent candidates